-SMART also dedicated a separate TMP project website that allowed for the public to comment, to see project updates, and a timeline of events.
-The site linked to SMART's main website.
+SMART also had a dedicated TMP project website (www.plansmartwilsonville.com) that allowed for public comments, provided updates, and a timeline of the project.

 Community Surveys

 SMART administered two surveys in spring and summer of 2016 via the project website, electronic kiosks, distributions of paper surveys, and community event outreach.
 SMART received over 1,300 responses in total and gained valuable insight into current riders, barriers, and services preferences.